Last Updated on by Mitch Rezman

 The Himalayas span five countries: India, Nepal, Bhutan, China (Tibet), and Pakistan, with the first three countries having sovereignty over most of the range.
 At the time, China had not closed the border to Tibet and she was able to spend three days there.
 According to mom the majesty, environment, and the purity of the air you breathe in the Himalayas – cannot be understated.

-So who doesn’t want clean air.
-The best way to bring clean energy your home apparently these days is with a Himalayan Salt Lamp.
+So who doesn’t want clean air?
+The best way to bring clean energy to your home apparently these days is with a Himalayan Salt Lamp.
 I’m old.
 I remember when fresh air meant “open the window” and drinking water was free.

 regard as a bargain at your local convenience store translates to $6.40 per gallon for water while you’re now whining about gasoline when he goes over $2 a gallon?